dfrunza/ashp4c/README.md

 ```$ ./run_tests.sh```

-To test the parsing algorithm, edit a P4 source file and introduce a mistake somewhere.
-The compiler should be able to detect it and report it.
+To test the parsing algorithm, edit a P4 source file and artificially introduce an error somewhere.
+The compiler then should be able to detect and report it.

 For example, this code fragment: